Testimonials

 Teacher

-This is Alex’s fifth year at NSA.
+Alex began teaching at the NSA in the spring of 2018.
+She is currently on a parental leave, enjoying time at home with her son.
 She works with both junior and senior students exploring science with inquiry based experiments ranging from meteorite impacts to lung capacity to impacts on ecosystems.
 She has a Bachelor of Science degree with a major in Genetics and a minor in Psychology from UWO and completed UWO’s Bachelor of Education program as part of the first ever STEM cohort.
 She grew up in Wasaga Beach and now lives in Stayner with her husband.
 And whether it is fetal pig dissection, coding for robotics or taking her classes outside to explore the spectacular Georgian Bay Biosphere right outside our door, Miss P. brings the exciting world of science into the classroom.

 Mary Kawamura